-Through investments in the masterfund the fund promotes the following environmental and/or social characteristics:
+The fund promotes environmental and/or social characteristics through:

 A minimum share of sustainable investments: The fund supports the United Nations Sustainable Development Goals (UN SDGs) by investing part of its assets under management in sustainable investments contributing to these goals with a minimum commitment of 5% sustainable investments.
 See also "Methodologies".